Pa'O Youth Organization

 The Pa'O Youth Organization or PYO is a youth organization in Burma.
 It was founded by Pa'O women, monks and young people in Shan State, northern Burma, on 4 December 1998.
 It describes itself as independent, democratic and non-violent, and is a member of the Nationalities Youth Forum and the Student Youth Congress of Burma.

 The PYO is funded by the Daniel Clark Memorial Fund, the Burma Relief Center, and the ERS-Mekong Alumni Program.

 Activism

 The PYO has been most actively involved with human rights issues surrounding the Pinpet Mining Project.
 In 2009, the organization released Robbing the Future, a report on the project which called for transparent assessments of the social and environmental impact of the project, and adequate compensation for the villagers who have been displaced by the government.

 The PYO was collected data from Tigyit Coal Mining and Powerplant (the biggest Coal Power Plant and Mining in Myanmar(Burma) which impact on local community.
-The size project located Southern Shan State, Pinlaung Township, Naung Ta Yar Sub-township, Pa-O Administration Zone, Myanamr(Burma).
+The size project located Southern Shan State, Pinlaung Township, Naung Ta Yar Sub-township, Pa-O Administration Zone, Myanmar (Burma).
 The Coal Mining Project was implement since 2001 by State and Peace Development Council(SPDC) by military government.
 PYO released "Poison Clouds", a report on the project "Lesson from Burma's Largest Coal Project at Tigyit.